Motivation and Scope

 Scope

-SE as our Target Discipline
+Software Engineering as our Target Discipline

-Focus on Natural Language Use Cases
+Focus on Text-Based Use Cases

-Focus on Direct Tool or Research Support
+Focus on Direct Development or Research Support

 Researchers as our Target Audience